 These QC circle activities are now widespread throughout Group companies in and outside Japan, and the outcomes are announced at the Global QC Circle Conference.
 In fiscal 2017, a total of 42 circles, or 200 employees, from 40 Group companies overseas and two companies in Japan participated in the conference and were keen to report on their activities.
 As for activities to propose innovative improvement ideas, we remain at the highest level in terms of the number of awards for the Minister of Education, Culture, Sports, Science and Technology Awards recognizing outstanding examples of improvement.

 Developing professionals in quality

 The AISIN Group promotes the nurturing of quality professionals capable of using statistical quality control (SQC) methods in their work and encourages employees throughout the Group to attain QC certification (levels 1-4) issued by the Japanese Standards Association.
 By the end of fiscal 2017, 28,872 employees had acquired the certification at the 14 main Group companies.
 Additionally, to cultivate scientific problem-solving capabilities, we are promoting the practical use of a fact- and data-based scientific approach through training in SQC methods and by sharing information in improvement examples presentation sessions.

 Initiatives to ensure reliability

-For lifestyle and energy related products, we evaluate performance using large-scale equipment such as an environmental chamber to assess resistance to sunlight, wind and rain, and humidity changes.
-This enables us to conduct tests to determine how products will perform in the actual market so that we can create products that are both safe and reliable.
+For lifestyle and energy related products, we use large-scale equipment, such as an environmental chamber, and repeatedly conduct tests that take into consideration how products are used in the actual market so that we can continue to create products that are both safe and reliable.

 Responding to customers